 With the purchase of Fitbit, Google accessed a huge database on user health.
 But the giant’s attempts to become a medical assistant do not end there.
-According to the Wall Street Journal, Google has an initiative called ‘Project Nightingale‘ in which it seeks to organize the medical data of millions of users.
+According to the Wall Street Journal, Google has an initiative called ‘Project Nightingale‘, which seeks to organize millions of users’ medical data.

 The initiative began last year with a group of 2,600 Catholic hospitals in the US and has expanded this summer.
 Google has been collecting the complete medical history; from the names of the patients, their dates of birth, the results of the analyzes, allergies and the diagnoses of the different doctors.
 A huge amount of data for which they would not need the knowledge of the patient or the doctor, because these data are obtained by allying directly with non-profit organizations such as Ascension, one of the largest health systems in the US.

 At least 150 Google workers would have accessed the data of millions of patients, in 21 different states of the US as explained by the WSJ.
 After the information was released, Google has decided to publish a statement confirming its alliance with Ascension.
 A business path that other companies like Amazon and Microsoft are also exploring, but they would not have reached an agreement of this scope in the US yet.